Healing the Relational Matrix

 - Language skills to bring nonverbal states into explicit spoken expression

-- Enhance somatic resonance by increasing connection with pulsation awareness, breath, and energy flow
+- Enhance anatomical and biological awareness by increasing conscious connection with pulsation awareness, breath, and energy flow

-- Explore intersubjective space, transference, and countertransference — how therapist and client communicate their shared experience
+- Develop somatic resonance by exploring intersubjective space, transference, and countertransference — how therapist and client experience each other and share that experience.

 Lastly, all clinical work using touch and bodywork must address legal, ethical, and scope of practice issues.
 This includes taking a touch history, exploring clients’ fears about a body-centered approach, and evaluating their readiness to be touched and go beyond talk therapy.